nlpcloud/nlpcloud-python/README.md

 This is the Python client for the [NLP Cloud](https://nlpcloud.io) API.
 See the [documentation](https://docs.nlpcloud.io) for more details.

-NLP Cloud serves high performance pre-trained for NER, sentiment-analysis, classification, summarization, text generation, question answering, machine translation, language detection, tokenization, lemmatization, POS tagging, and dependency parsing.
+NLP Cloud serves high performance pre-trained or custom models for NER, sentiment-analysis, classification, summarization, paraphrasing, intent classification, product description and ad generation, chatbot, grammar and spelling correction, keywords and keyphrases extraction, text generation, question answering, machine translation, language detection, semantic similarity, tokenization, POS tagging, embeddings, and dependency parsing.
 It is ready for production, served through a REST API.

 You can either use the NLP Cloud pre-trained models, fine-tune your own models, or deploy your own models.